 This page allows you to generate Low-Income Housing Tax Credit (LIHTC) Qualified Census Tract (QCT) tables for individual counties, individual metropolitan areas, nonmetropolitan parts of individual States, all counties in a single State, the complete table for all metropolitan areas, and the complete table for all nonmetropolitan parts of States.
 Simply click the appropriate button below.

 While the geographic extent of ZCTAs is very similar to current 5-digit ZIP codes, and the vast majority of ZIP Code areas remain fixed over time, the U.S. Postal Service (USPS) may alter specific ZIP code geography at any time after HUD designates SDDAs.
 The data from which SAFMRs and SDDA designations are derived, however, does not immediately shift with the USPS definition of ZIP Codes, but remains defined by the ZCTAs as established by the Census Bureau.
-Therefore, for purposes of determining 2013 DDA status, users should refer to the DDA (ZCTA) address locator at http://www.huduser.gov/sadda/sadda.html rather than the USPS-assigned 5-digit ZIP Code of the project.
+Therefore, for purposes of determining 2018 and 2019 SDDA status, users should refer to the DDA (ZCTA) address locator at http://www.huduser.gov/portal/sadda/sadda_qct.html rather than the USPS-assigned 5-digit ZIP Code of the project.

 The Difficult Development Area tables are available as Adobe Acrobat (*.PDF) files formatted for optimal printing.

-To determine the 2010 census tract number for a particular address, visit the HUD User GIS Service -- Low-Income Housing Tax Credit 2015 Qualified Census Tract (QCT) Locator.
+To view the location of the 2018 and 2019 QCTs and SDDAs, visit the HUD User GIS Service -- Low-Income Housing Tax Credit Qualified Census Tract (QCT) and Small Difficult Development Area (SDDA) Locator.

 | HUD Home Page | HUD User Home | Data Sets | Qualified Census Tracts and Difficult Development Areas |

 Problems or questions?
 Contact Michael.K.Hollar@hud.gov.